International Tax Coalition Targeting Cryptocurrency

 The IRS also had its eye on these crypto-related earners as evidenced by one return which openly asks taxpayers whether they’ve been earning any profits via virtual currencies; if you are a crypto earner then be sure to claim those earnings right away because there could soon come an audit seeking this information.
 The Canadian Revenue Agency (CRA) and the Internal Revenue Service have ramped up their efforts in criminal prosecutions for cryptocurrency tax evasion.

-Make sure to play on the safe side of the crypto fence in Calgary, Alberta.
+Make sure to play on the safe side of the crypto accounting services Calgary, Alberta.

 International Cooperation Allowing the Canada Revenue Agency to Identify Canadian Cryptocurrency Traders and Investors: The Joint Chiefs of Global Tax Enforcement (J5)

 The Joint Chiefs of Global Tax Enforcement is a group that was formed with the goal of investigating cryptocurrency-related tax evasion and money laundering.
 On July 3rd 2018 Canada joined this organization as one its members along with Australia Netherlands UK US & Mexico.